We're Gonna Move

 "We're Gonna Move" is a song by Elvis Presley.
 The song is credited to Elvis Presley and Vera Matson, the wife of Ken Darby, the principal writer, published by Elvis Presley Music.
 The song was featured in the 20th Century Fox movie Love Me Tender and was released as an RCA Victor EP in 1956.

 Background

 "We're Gonna Move" was recorded on August 24, 1956.

 "We're Gonna Move" appeared in the 1956 movie Love Me Tender.
 The song was released on an RCA Victor EP from the movie, Love Me Tender, EPA-4006, which also included the title track, "Poor Boy", and "Let Me".

 The recording appeared on the 1959 compilation album A Date with Elvis.

 Adriano Celentano recorded the song in 1973 and released it as a 45 single.
 G.I.
 Blues, Kent Lundberg EP-Band & Quartet, Long Chris, and Charlie und Co. have also recorded the song.

-A lyric from the song has been cited as the inspiration for the Beatles' "Fixing a Hole" off of Sgt.
+A lyric from the song has been cited as the inspiration for the Beatles' "Fixing a Hole" from Sgt.
 Pepper's Lonely Hearts Club Band.